vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/19/_index.md

-⌊**Relation of the text of book xix. to the ancillary Vedic treatises.**—First, the Pada-paṭha appears to be very modern, as it is certainly very blundering and untrustworthy: ​see SPP's notes on pages 410 and 460 and especially 543, and W's note on hymn 68, and observe, for example, the wild resolution of *vármā sīvyadhvám* as *várma: asi: vi॰adhvám* at 58.
+⌊**Relation of the text of book xix. to the ancillary Vedic treatises.**—First, the Pada-paṭha appears to be very modern, as it is certainly very blundering and untrustworthy: see SPP's notes on pages 410 and 460 and especially 543, and W's note on hymn 68, and observe, for example, the wild resolution of *vármā sīvyadhvám* as *várma: asi: vi॰adhvám* at 58.
 4. The corruptness of the text made Whitney doubt (in